MichaelDalton7/computer-pointer-controller/README.md

 ## Project Set Up and Installation

 ### Step 1.
 Install and configure OpenVINO
 This project uses the OpenVINO toolkit.
-You will need to install it to run the application.
-To do this you can follow the instructions [here](https://software.intel.com/en-us/openvino-toolkit/choose-download).
+You will need to install and set it up correctly to run the application.
+To do this you can follow the instructions [here](https://docs.openvinotoolkit.org/latest/index.html) and you can [download OpenVino here](https://software.intel.com/en-us/openvino-toolkit/choose-download).

 Note: This project was developed using OpenVINO version 2020.4.287